scm-manager/scm-groupmanager-plugin/docs/en/permissions.md

 ---
 title: Permissions
 ---
-The GroupManager plugin comes with this permission:
+The Group Manager plugin comes with this permission:

 * Global permission:
     * Manage groups: May manage groups